polyfy/polylith/readme.md

 poly diff
 ```

-The output is the same:
+The output is the same (this assumes that you have [added](https://git-scm.com/docs/git-add) the files to your git repository):
 ```
 bases/cli/resources/cli/.keep
 bases/cli/src/se/example/cli/core.clj